-One real advantage of a complementary bjt input stage is that the base input currents can cancel, but this requires accurate matching of current gains.
+One real advantage of a complementary dual bjt input stage is that the base input currents can cancel, but this requires accurate matching of current gains.
 I first encountered this idea in an application note for the National Semiconductors LH0002 (AN-13 Sept 1968), which even so has a specified input offset current up to 10uA.
-I recently found an earlier example in AN-3 Nov-1967 'Drift Cancellation Techniques For Integrated DC Amplifiers'.
-These were not differential input stages, so the offset problem did not arise.
+This is not a differential input stage, so the offset problem did not arise.

 Fets have a fairly accurate square-law response, and a single device will generate almost entirely second harmonic distortion.
 Using a ltp stage with fets the second harmonic can be cancelled, though accurate cancellation is less easy than for the equivalent bjt stage because of the wider variation in device characteristics.
 Unfortunately, even if the second harmonic is accurately nulled there will now be a significant level of third and higher harmonics.
 To see why this happens look at how the mutual conductance of a fet varies with input voltage.
 The first diagram is for a single fet, the second for a ltp using a pair of fets.For perfect linearity we want a horizontal line, and it can be seen that for voltages close to zero the ltp graph is almost flat, but as the signal voltage rises the linearity becomes increasingly poor.
 The single fet produces almost entirely second harmonic distortion for a sine-wave input, and the ltp generates third and higher order harmonics.

 There are, however, circuit arrangements in which a pair of fets can be driven in opposite phase in a symmetric circuit, and almost perfect linearity can in theory be achieved over a wide range of input signal, and an example is shown in the second half of the next diagram: